Arkay-1248/Do-Not-Go-Gentle/Readme.md

 AVO is aimed at mid-tier machines so a system similar to the following is advised:

-### 1080p
+###  Recommended 1080p
 - CPU: Modern Quad or Hex core processor (R5 2600/i5-8600k or better)
 - RAM: 16GB DDR4
 - Drive: SSD
-- GPU: 6GB GPU such as 1660TI or 5600XT (4GB GPU may be able to run it, but 6GB **stongly recommended**)
+- GPU: 6GB GPU such as 1660TI or 5600XT (AMD RX 500 series is not supported.
+You will maybe be able to achieve 30fps without the ENB.)

-### 1440p
+### Recommended 1440p
-- CPU: Modern Hex or Octo core processor (R7 5800x/i7-10700k or better)
+- CPU: Modern Hex or Octo core processor (R7 3800x/i7-9700k or better)
 - RAM: 32GB DDR4 (16GB may run it, but 32GB **strongly recommended**)
 - Drive: NVME SSD
-- 8GB GPU such as RTX 3070 or AMD Equivalent (AMD RX 500 series is **NOT** suitable for running this list at 1440p)
+- 8GB GPU such as RTX 3070 or AMD Equivalent

-### My specs

-- R7 5800x
-- 32GB DDR4 3600mhz
-- NVME M.2 PCIE 3 SSD
-- XFX Merc Rx 6800 (16GB VRAM)

-I average (uncapped) 120+ fps in interiors and 70-90fps in exteriors with the ENB on.

 Space required: Approx 115GB (Downloads included)